-I am a PhD candidate in the School of Philosophy at the University of Southern California.
+I am a philosophy professor at California Baptist University.
+My Ph.D. in Philosophy is from the University of Southern California.

 Fall 2021, I am teaching Logic, Applied Ethics, and Intro to Philosophy.
 I'm also teaching Ethics and Philosophy in Kinesiology, a graduate course for CBU's Master of Science in Kinesiology program.